 Candidate statement: By signing below or providing a digital signature, I give Pearson VUE my explicit consent to retain and transmit my personal data and test responses to Pearson VUE and to the exam sponsor (either of which may be outside of the country in which I am testing).
 I understand the information provided above and agree to follow the Rules.
 If I do not follow the Rules, or I am suspected of cheating or tampering with the computer, this will be reported to Pearson VUE and the exam sponsor, my exam may be invalidated, the sponsor may take other action such as decertifying me, and I will not be refunded my exam fee.

 - Testing sessions will be videotaped and audio-monitored.
 If, for any reason, you leave the testing room, you will be required to sign out as well as sign back in and re-show your identification.
 Your time out of the testing room is recorded on the log sheet.

-- All centers have easily accessible restrooms and water available outside the testing room which you can access at any point during your examination period.
+- All centers have easily accessible restrooms and water available outside the testing room which you can access at any point during your exam period.

-- Should you require access to medication or a snack during the examination period, you must request a special accommodation with CFRE International.
+- Should you require access to medication or a snack during the exam, you must request a special accommodation with CFRE International.

 If you are more than fifteen (15) minutes late for your appointment, you will not be admitted.
 Late admission is at the discretion of the Pearson VUE and its partners.

 If you miss your appointment, you will not be automatically rescheduled with Pearson VUE.
 You must contact CFRE International at email@example.com to obtain a new authorization.
 You will be required to pay a reactivation fee.